FChia11/gradstudent/content/post/ula_courson/index.md

 - US
 title: "Ula L. Courson, US1249903A"
 ---
-On December 11, 1917, Ula L. Courson of Hahira, Georgia, patented a combined lamp base and match safe designed to conveniently store matches within the base of a lamp.
+On December 11, 1917, Ula Lee Courson of Hahira, Georgia, patented a combined lamp base and match safe designed to conveniently store matches within the base of a lamp.
 Her invention featured a covered compartment with a removable keeper that kept matches dry, secure, and easily accessible, preventing spills and reducing the risk of accidental fires.

 Date of Application: 21 February 1917